al3xandr3/al3xandr3.github.io/_posts/2014-02-17-goals-implementation-plan.md

 ---
-layout: post

 title: Goals Implementation Plan
 category: life
 tags:
   - learning
   - life
-intro: "day to day practical implementation of goals"
+excerpt: "day to day practical implementation of goals"
 ---

 Once in a while we realize (think of) goals we wish for.